awesome-pro/neon-website/content/docs/guides/heroku.md

 touch .env
 ```

 We use the `npm pkg set type="module"` command to enable ES6 module support in our project.
 We'll also create a new `.env` file to store the `DATABASE_URL` environment variable, which we'll use to connect to our Neon database.
-Lastly, we install the `pg` library which is the Postgres driver we use to connect to our database.
+Lastly, we install the `pg` library which is the LangChaindriver we use to connect to our database.

 In the `.env` file, store your Neon database connection string: